eschmidt42/SingleCrystal.jl/README.md

 # SingleCrystal.jl

-With this package you can create crystalline single crystal structures.
+With this package you can create single crystal structures.
 The implementation is based on the Python [**ase**](https://gitlab.com/ase/ase) package.

 ## Installation